Over the last few years the Sydney and Melbourne property markets have gone gangbusters.

 4. Expensive apartments at the top of the market

-Paying $2m for a property that rents for $1,200 a week equates to a miniscule yield and you can do far better than that by diversifying your investment dollars across several smaller, more affordable properties, as long as each of these properties is investment grade.
+Paying $2m for a property that rents for $1,200 a week equates to a miniscule yield and you could do far better than that by focusing on more advanced strategies such as development.

 5. Old houses that require significant structural repairs